nixlang-wiki/nixlang-wiki/nixos.md

 Traditionally, interruptions to updates like power outtages, or out of memory or out of space errors, have a high potential of rendering the system unusable.
 With atomic updates, the risk is considerably reduced.

+### Immutable filesystem

+When changes to the filesystem cannot be done by unprivileged users, it is considered "immutable".

+Concretely, only certain privileged users may change the system's state.
+This makes it more difficult for malware to install programs and services system-wide, or for users to make changes to the system that are not in the configuration file i.e the system nearly always reflects what is declared in the configuration file.

 ## Configuration